 I believe that marriages are the backbone of a healthy society.
 As I see it, dysfunctional marriages pose one of the biggest challenges in this society.
 Divorce causes pain for the couple, their children and extended families.
 Emotional anguish makes it difficult to work.
 Stress increases illness.
 That’s why I am passionate about Couples Counseling.
 When a couple learns how to love well, the positive impact reaches into their children’s lives, their siblings, parents, friends, and their workplaces.
 Healthy couples spawn healthy children.
 Healthy adults become healthy leaders who generate a ripple effect for hundreds of people.

 –> Click here to contact me to apply for this retreat.
-Space is limited to five couples.
+Complete the Couples Questionnaire.
+Space is limited to four couples.
 Register today to save your seat.

 Dr. Gottman has won numerous awards including four National Institute of Mental Health Research Scientist Awards.
 He was recognized as one of the Top 10 Most Influential Therapists of the past quarter-century by the Psychotherapy Networker.

 Want a Preview?

 Watch this TV interview where I talk about the four behaviors that Dr. Gottman says predict divorce with 94% accuracy.